mogenius/angular-template/README.md

 # Angular Template
-This is a template for the [mogenius Platform](https://mogenius.com).
+This is a template for [mogenius](https://mogenius.com).
 You can use our predefined templates, create your own templates or fork and modify our templates.
 There are no limits.
 You want to know more about mogenius?
 Just [sign up](https://mogenius.com) and get started.

 ## Deploy on mogenius
-The easiest way to deploy your Angular app is to use the [mogenius Platform](https://mogenius.com).\
+The easiest way to deploy your Angular app is to use the [mogenius](https://mogenius.com).\
 Discord: [https://discord.gg/WSxnFHr4qm](https://discord.gg/WSxnFHr4qm)\
 Feedback: [https://feedback.mogenius.com/](https://feedback.mogenius.com/)\
 Docs: [https://docs.mogenius.com](https://docs.mogenius.com)\